The-Yerbas-Endeavor/yerbasbrowserwalletprovider/README.md

 7. (Read step 2 first) Run Yerbas daemon and wait for it to sync

    ```
-   cd /root/yerbas-build
+   cd yerbas-build
    ./yerbasd
-   ./yerbas-cli getblockchaininfo        # Use this to check synced height.
+   ./yerbas-cli getblockcount        # Use this to check synced height.
    ```

  8. (Read step 2 first) Run provider daemon

     ```
-    cd /root/dingobewp
+    cd yerbasbewp
     sudo yarn start
     ```